collective/volto-educal-theme/README.md

 ## Installation 🚀

 1. [Create a new volto project](https://github.com/plone/volto#create-a-volto-project-using-the-generator), if you don't have one.
-1. Clone this repository i.e. `volto-educal-theme`, the [Hero Block](https://github.com/collective/volto-educal-hero-block) and the [Pre-footer block](https://github.com/collective/volto-block-banner) in the `src/addons` directory of the volto project.
+1. Clone this repository i.e. `volto-educal-theme`, the [volto-educal-hero-block](https://github.com/collective/volto-educal-hero-block) and the [volto-block-banner](https://github.com/collective/volto-block-banner) in the `src/addons` directory of the volto project.
 1. Now we will be linking the cloned repositories:

    1. Add `@plone-collective/volto-educal-theme` as an array member under the `addons` property in the volto project's `package.json`.